C Program to find LCM of Two Numbers

 }

-The following statement in this will find the Least Common Multiple using the traditional formula.
+The following statement will find the Least Common Multiple using the traditional formula.

 res = (Num1 * Num2) / GCD;

-When the compiler reaches to long gcd(long x, long y) line in the main() program example, the compiler will immediately jump to the below function:
+When the compiler reaches the long gcd(long x, long y) line in the main() program example, the compiler will immediately jump to the below function:

 long gcd(long x, long y)

 In the above-specified function, the return gcd(y, x % y) statement will help the program call the function Recursively with the updated value.
-If you miss this statement in C Program to find the LCM of Two Numbers example, then after completing the first line, it will terminate.
+If you miss this statement in the LCM of Two Numbers example, then after completing the first line, it will terminate.

 Let’s see the If condition if (y == 0) will check whether the number is equal to 0 or not.
 For Recursive functions, placing a condition before using the function recursively is very important.
 Otherwise, we will end up in infinite execution (Same as Infinite Loop).
 Please be careful :)